 - Management consultation regarding individual employee and workgroup situations.

-- 24 hours per day, 7 days per week, toll-free access to mental health professionals.
+- 24 hours per day, 7 days per week, toll-free access to mental health professionals and the work-life services below.

 - Legal consultation provided by attorneys including simple wills prepared at no cost and twenty-five percent discount off the attorney’s hourly rate for services rendered beyond the scope of the EAP.